 Habitat For Humanity California

-The Habitat for Humanity California, a non-profit organization with the mission of serving communities across California, comprises independent Habitat affiliates that bring people together.
+The Habitat for Humanity California, a non-profit organization with the mission of serving communities across California, comprises independent Habitat affiliates which brings people together.
 Their vision is to see a world where every citizen has a decent place to stay.
 Habitat California provides housing that is affordable with a specific focus on low-income families, offering them opportunities for homeownership.

 More Than Just Building New Houses

-Aside from building new affordable houses, there are several other ways how Habitat works.
+Aside from building new affordable houses, there are several other ways on how Habitat works.
 The Habitat Affiliates offers renovating services for existing houses, especially in the urban areas.
-They also help the communities by providing repair services to improve their existing neighborhoods and homes.
-Another way how Habitat works are by spreading awareness and providing support for affordable houses across California.
-A few of the Habitat Affiliates offer several financial counseling courses and programs to help the homebuyers in preparation for buying their home.
-In addition, Habitat provides support to housing needs when a natural disaster happens, also known as the Habitat’s Disaster Response program while working closely with local communities.
+They also help the communities by providing repair services to improve their existing neighbourhoods and homes.
+Another way of how Habitat works are by spreading awareness and providing support for affordable houses across California.
+A few of the Habitat Affiliates offer several financial counselling courses and programs to help homebuyers in preparation for buying their home.
+In addition, Habitat provides support to housing needs when a natural disaster happens, also known as Habitat’s Disaster Response program while working closely with local communities.

 Offering Affordable Housing